Founding and Early History

 Nine Campuses, One School

 For years, IU School of Medicine was the only school educating physicians in the state.
-Amid growing political pressure to establish at least one additional school of medicine in Indiana, university and state leaders in 1971 established a system of eight regional medical school campuses at host schools in Bloomington, Evansville, Fort Wayne, West Lafayette, Muncie, Gary, South Bend and Terre Haute.
+Amid growing political pressure to establish at least one additional school of medicine in Indiana, university and state leaders in 1971 established a system that would grow to eventually include eight regional medical school campuses at host schools in Bloomington, Evansville, Fort Wayne, West Lafayette, Muncie, Gary, South Bend and Terre Haute.

 These campuses initially offered the first two years of medical education, after which students would gather in Indianapolis for their final two years of clinical training.
 With the decision to expand the medical student body to meet the projected needs for physicians in the coming years, all the campuses now offer third and fourth-year clinical work.